The Finnish Sauna Society

 - outside porch

-- services of a washing lady, masseur, and for ladies also a hair dresser
+- services of a washing lady and a masseur

 - sauna library